HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

 - Kamille has become Instagram famous.
 - Garibaldi - strongest trainer or Fakemon (on par with Bidoof)
 	- "I am inevitable."
+- Character that was created by Providence for the single purpose of being
+	- Every action he made wasn't by his own choice but by Providence.
+		- In the end, he makes the choice to sacrifice his life in order to put to rest an Earthbound Immortal or Chrovos.

 ## Fakémon
 - [Anvulcan](https://www.instagram.com/p/CF-aNcrjiYc/?epik=dj0yJnU9enlqV01sUjVXNEQ5cEdFLXQ2R3RwaDJEYVVQZnM4eGYmcD0wJm49MGZyU3VqcU9TaTlfSmUweGMwWUN5dyZ0PUFBQUFBR2JESGRr), the Forge Pokémon  - Steel/Fire